nuclio/nuclio/docs/reference/function-configuration/code-entry-types.md

 Set the [`spec.build.codeEntryType`](/docs/reference/function-configuration.md#spec.build.codeEntryType) function-configuration field to one of the following code-entry types to download the function code from the respective external source:

 - `github` &mdash; download the code from a GitHub repository.
 See [GitHub code-entry type (`github`)](#code-entry-type-github).
-- `archive` &mdash; download the code as an archive file from an Iguazio Data Science Platform data container or from any URL that doesn't require download authentication.
+- `archive` &mdash; download the code as an archive file from an Iguazio Data Science Platform data container (authenticated) or from any URL that doesn't require download authentication.
 See [Archive-file code-entry type (`archive`)](#code-entry-type-archive).
 - `s3` &mdash; download the code as an archive file from an AWS S3 bucket.
 See [AWS S3 code-entry type (`s3`)](#code-entry-type-s3).

 Additional information for performing the download &mdash; such as the download URL or authentication information &mdash; is provided in dedicated configuration fields for each code-entry type, as detailed in the documentation of each code-entry type.